MACCNYC/maccnyc.github.io/_documents/organizing.md

 ## Scope of Decision-making

 The MACC makes decisions pertaining directly to MACC and its constituent working groups.
 This includes, but is not limited to, the structure of MACC itself; the creation of new projects; ongoing projects undertaken by MACC or its constituent working groups; management of resources; media and community relations or representation; principles, vision and strategy; community agreements; Relationship to cultural, social, political, and economic organizations; and framing of statements made in its name.
+These types of decisions are made at the organizing meeting.

 ### MACC General Assembly

 The general assembly is for any individual who identifies as an anarchist or is interested in learning more about anarchism.
-The purpose of the assembly is to generate, coordinate, and decide on citywide statements or actions for the anarchist movement.
+The purpose of the assembly is to generate and coordinate on citywide statements or actions for the anarchist movement.

+### MACC Organizing Meeting
+The organizing meeting happens monthly.
+Anyone who has attended one GA can attend and bring proposals to the organizing meeting.
+Each working group is encouraged to send at least one member.
+The organizing meeting will reportback back at the GA and will share minutes from the meeting via the announcement list.

 ### MACC Working Groups

-The working groups are engaged in concrete tasks around building the MACC organization and the anarchist movement in NYC.
-They reportback to the organizing meetings for MACC and to the general assembly.
-Current working groups include infrastructure, media, propaganda, emergency action, legal, and anti-doxxing.
+The working groups are engaged in concrete tasks around building the MACC organization and the anarchist movements in NYC.
+They reportback to the general assembly.
 New working groups are encouraged to form!

 ## Principles